Address: 46 Plaza Way, Clayton, GA, 30525

 September 16, 2019: Junior Chef Afterschool with Chef Rosa Icela Villareal Carter

 The Mexican basics: Frijoles de la Olla, Sopa de arroz, and Quesadillas

-Come celebrate and learn all about Mexican Independence Day with Chef Rosa.
-Rosa Icela will demonstrate one of her family’s most requested meals – Frijoles de la Olla ("beans in a pot”) with fresh salsa, and roasted salsa, Sopa de Arroz (red rice), and Quesadillas with roasted Poblano peppers.
+Come celebrate and learn all about Mexican Independence Day with Rosa Icela Villareal Carter.
+Rosa will demonstrate one of her family’s most requested meals – Frijoles de la Olla ("beans in a pot”) with fresh salsa, and roasted salsa, Sopa de Arroz (red rice), and Quesadillas with roasted Poblano peppers.
 Together, these recipes can become a meal, on their own, the can be side dishes.
 All recipes are relatively simple and easy to prepare using fresh ingredients for healthy, nutritious and flavorful dishes.
-As we prepare these recipes we will learn about the importance of beans, rice, corn, and salsas in the Mexican cuisine.
+As we prepare these recipes we will learn about the importance of beans, rice, corn, and salsas in Mexican cuisine.

 October 14, 2019: Junior Chef Afterschool with Chef Maria Loveless